7 Amazing Health Benefits Of Watermelon For Babies

 If your baby is unable to eat the tiny solid watermelon pieces, try mashing them up a little.

-You can mix melons with foods such as bananas, carrots, avocado, peaches, blueberries, chicken, yogurt, etc.
+You can mix melons with foods such as bananas, carrots, avocados, peaches, blueberries, chicken, yogurt, etc.

 Caution: Watermelon is full of seeds that increase the choking risk.
 Remove all the seeds before giving the fruit to your baby.
-Feed the baby only when they sit in an upright position.
+Feed the baby only when they sit in an upright position and always supervise them while eating for safety.

 Can Babies Be Allergic To Watermelon?